 Their writing is straight-forward and easy to consume quickly, while still being very insightful.
 They thoughtfully share their experiences and provide practical steps and guidance that can help anyone in the coding space (even as a non-coder, I picked up some tips for my career).

 Easy to read format with very practical steps and principles of how to make it in tech.
-While geared toward coding - most things in book are applicable to any knowledge field.
+While geared toward coding - most things in the book are applicable to any knowledge field.
 Enjoyed the content and well written, good reminders even for those of us not early in our career.

 Been trying to find a tool to code without paying for a crazy course.
 Very easy to read, practical and inclusive.
 Recommend everyone trying to code without going the traditional route add this to their toolkit